 DAY 6: SAPA – LAO CAI – HANOI (B/L/-)

-08:00 Depart Hanoi for the world famous Halong Bay, ‘the descending dragon’, a journey of approximately 3.5 hours.
+Breakfast at the hotel.
+08:00 Depart Hanoi for the world-famous Halong Bay, ‘the descending dragon’, a journey of approximately 3.5 hours.
 Listed as a World Heritage site by UNESCO, Ha Long Bay is a stunning limestone archipelago stretching over some 1500 square kilometers and comprising nearly 2000 islets.
 You will board our junk for a memorable cruise through the ‘eighth wonder of the world’ gliding gently past fishing communities and hidden cave systems.
 Lunch.

 Note: Cruise itinerary and schedule are subject to change due to weather and operating conditions.